Froxlor/Documentation/general/migration-guide/true-migrate.md

 ### Pretend to install froxlor
 Make sure your new server has installed all the software that is required to run froxlor.

-If you were using non-default packages, such as custom PHP versions or another database server, now it would be the time to add the necessary repositories and install the packages accordingly.
+If you were using non-default packages, such as custom PHP versions or another database server, now would be the time to add the necessary repositories and install the packages accordingly.

 Consult the [installation guide](../installation/) to see the current system requirements and how to install froxlor.
 Follow your preferred installation guide up to the point where you create the privileged database user.
 Use the same username and password that you also used on your old server.

 ### Prepare and import databases
 On the old server, we created a dump of all databases.
 Now it's time to create them anew.
-For that, head over to the folder that includes your *.sql dumps and create a new file, call it `create-db.sh` and give it execution permissions.
-Its contents should be:
+For that, head over to the folder that includes your *.sql dumps and create a new file, name it `create-db.sh` and give it execution permissions.
+Its contents should be (again change MYSQL_PWD's value to your MySQL root password):
 ```bash
 #!/bin/bash